Alexander Fransson: Return to IFK Norrköping

 On 4 July 2018, Norrköping announced that they had signed Fransson on a three-year contract until 30 June 2021.

 AEK Athens

 On 2 February 2022, AEK Athens announced that they had signed Fransson on a one-and-a-half-year contract.
+He didn't have the chance to play regular football for them.
+He played only in three Super League matches and four in the Greek Cup.
+He won the double for the 2022–23 season and he was released when his contract expired.

 International career

 Fransson represented the Sweden U19 national team nine times between 2012 and 2013.
 In November 2014, Fransson played his first game for Sweden U21.

-Fransson made his debut for the Swedish national team in an unofficial friendly against Estonia on 6 January 2016, played in the Armed Forces Stadium in Abu Dhabi.
+Fransson made his debut in the Sweden national team in an unofficial friendly against Estonia on 6 January 2016, played in the Armed Forces Stadium in Abu Dhabi.
 He started the match and played 55 minutes before being substituted in the 1–1 draw.
 His second cap followed on 10 January in a 3–0 win against Finland played at the same venue.
 This match was also an unofficial friendly and he came on as a substitute in the 62nd minute.